What is Pu Erh Tuocha? A Comprehensive Guide

 How is Pu erh Tuocha Made

-3. Firing and Shaping: After sun-drying, the leaves are fired to stop the oxidation process, then compressed into the Tuocha shape using high-pressure machines or by hand.
+3. Fixing & Shaping: After partial drying, the leaves are heated to halt oxidation and then compressed into the characteristic Tuocha shape using molds or mechanical presses.

-Differences Between Tuocha and Other Pu erh Tea Forms
+How Tuocha Differs from Other Pu Erh Tea Forms

 Why is Pu erh Tuocha So Popular?